-Shoes, like accessories are one of the few things to do with fashion that we don’t have half as many hang ups about.
-But one thing that drives me up the wall, is a bad quality shoe, with a high quality price tag.
-And because we’re smart Effortless Bitches and we’re not about to get ripped off, I’m going to tell you a bit about what makes a shoe great and what shoes should be thrown across the room.
+Shoes, like accessories, are one of the few things to do with fashion that we don’t have half as many hang ups about.
+But one thing that drives me up the wall, is a bad quality shoe, with a high-quality price tag.
+And because we’re smart Effortless Bitches and we’re not about to get ripped off, I’m going to tell you a bit about what makes a shoe great and what shoes you can across the room.

 How To Find Good Quality Shoes

 To understand what shoes are good quality, you should understand the basic anatomy of the shoe.

 The Sole: Is the most important part of the shoe; it’s the base of the shoe where most damage takes place, and it’s often the area we look at to determine whether or not our shoes are ready to be replaced.
 You often have the choice of leather or rubber soles, and both are great, depending on what you wear them for.
 More on leather vs. rubber soles in Friday’s post.

 You should always inspect where the shoe meets the sole and if you can see any glue at all, put it right back and leave it for the basic bitches.
 It’s not meant to be.